 The Fully Alive Group is our online community devoted to helping people meet and overcome challenges including marriage conflict, disconnect, and lack of intimacy.
 It’s a place where you can be as anonymous as you wish, and still get personalized feedback and support.

 Your marriage doesn’t exist in a vacuum; it affects and is affected by your emotional/mental wellbeing, your physical health, and your spiritual life with God.
-The Fully Alive Group addresses all these aspects.

 Comments or questions?
 You can send me a confidential message here.